privaci/privaci.github.io/_posts/2018-03-14-3rd_ci_symposium_acammodation.md

 ## Accommodations

-The [Sophy Hotel](https://sophyhotel.com/) and the [Hyatt Place (Chicago-South / University Medical Center](https://www.hyatt.com/en-US/hotel/illinois/hyatt-place-chicago-south-university-medical-center/chizu) are both a 20-25 minute walk from campus, and both offer shuttles to campus.
+For participants needing stay overnight, the [Sophy Hotel](https://sophyhotel.com/) and the [Hyatt Place (Chicago-South / University Medical Center](https://www.hyatt.com/en-US/hotel/illinois/hyatt-place-chicago-south-university-medical-center/chizu) are both a 20-25 minute walk from campus, and both offer shuttles to campus.
 Airbnb is also an option, as is staying elsewhere in Chicago, particularly in the Loop (downtown).
-We also expect a number of attendees to come in just for the day, which is why the event begins at 10:00am.

 ## Getting to UChicago